Notary Services for Seniors

 The most frequent documents requested for elderly signers that are legal to notarize in New York are Power of Attorneys (POAs) and Living Wills.
 Under New York state laws, notaries are not allowed to notarize last wills and testaments.
 Every state is different, so check with your commissioned state.

 A Power of Attorney in New York state requires two witnesses of individuals not named in the document and who do not have any financial benefit or gain from the document to be notarized.
-Although a Power of Attorney template can be obtained online, caretakers requesting notary services are responsible for completing the document.
+Although a Power of Attorney template can be obtained online, caretakers requesting notary services for seniors are responsible for completing the document.
 Please see our article on Power of Attorneys.

 Living wills also require two witnesses; all information should be drafted and brought to you to notarize.
 Notaries are not attorneys and are not allowed to advise on any terms pertaining to the document(s) or give anything that could be considered legal advice.